eslint/eslint/docs/user-guide/configuring/configuration-files.md

 ### Using a configuration from a plugin

-A [plugin](https://eslint.org/docs/developer-guide/working-with-plugins) is an npm package that usually exports rules.
-Some plugins also export one or more named [configurations](https://eslint.org/docs/developer-guide/working-with-plugins#configs-in-plugins).
+A [plugin](https://eslint.org/docs/developer-guide/working-with-plugins) is an npm package that can add various extensions to ESLint.
+A plugin can perform numerous functions, including but not limited to the export of rules and [configurations](https://eslint.org/docs/developer-guide/working-with-plugins#configs-in-plugins).
 Make sure the package has been installed in a directory where ESLint can require it.

 The `plugins` [property value](./plugins.md#configuring-plugins) can omit the `eslint-plugin-` prefix of the package name.